Loader gif

 What is a W-4 tax form?

 Your W-4 form tells your employer how much federal income tax to withhold from your wages every pay period.
-Using the information you provided when filling out the form, your employer will determine how much tax to withhold from your paycheck.
+Using the information you provided when filling out the form, your employer determine how much tax to withhold from your paycheck.

 After filing your tax return, a smart financial move is to double-check your Form W-4.
 Ensuring you have the right amount of tax withheld from your paycheck can make a big difference in your tax outcome next year.